nataliabernardo/Tensorflow_ObjDetection/README.md

 The Seattle Department of Transportation (SDOT) just started implementing a [Pedestrian Master Plan](https://www.theurbanist.org/2018/02/08/sdot-unveils-first-five-year-pedestrian-implementation-plan/), that required a minutious assessment of curb ramp’s condition.
 However this work is costly, usually made by mapathons, and not all cities have enough resources.

 For this reason, the goal of my project is to try to do this task by recognizing the curb ramps directly on Google Street View images, using convolutional neural network.
 More specifically, Tensorflow Object Detection.

+As a pilot project, I mapped the curb ramps in Fremont.
+I chose this neighborhood because it’s very welcoming for pedestrians, with street festivals, touristic spots and tech companies are located there.

 ### 1. Extracting images from Google Street View